samuelfneumann/GoLearn/README.md

 observation vector's lengths.
 In the example above, we would expect the embedded `Environment` to return `2D` vector observations.

+Tile coding requires bounding the ranges of each feature dimension.
+The `TileCoding Environment` takes care of this itself, and creates the tilings automatically over these poritons of state feature space.

+Tile coding also requires that tilings be offset from one another.
+Each tiling is offset from the origin by uniformly randomly sampling an offset between `[-tileWidth / OffsetDiv, tileWidth / OffsetDiv]` *for each feature dimension*, where 'tilecoder.OffsetDiv` is a global constant that determines the degree to which tiles are offset from the origin.
+Note that tilings are offset for *each state feature dimension*, meaning that the tiling needs to be offset in each dimension that is tile coded.
+If state features are `n-D`, then the offset of the tilings is also `n-D`.

 # Experiments
 ## Savers
 `Savers` define what data an `Experiment` will save to disk.
 For example,